dr3amy3gg/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 2 write a function that returns the length of a string
 3 write a function that prints a string, followed by a new line , to stdout
 4 write a function that prints a string, in reverse, followed by a new line
+5 write a function that reverses a string